 (n) “Provincial Consolidated Fund” means the Provincial Consolidated Fund in terms of Article 118 of the Constitution of the Islamic Republic of Pakistan;

 (o) “regulations” means the regulations framed under the Act; and

 (p) “rules” means the rules made under the Act.

 3. The Authority.– (1) The Government shall, by notification, establish an Authority to be called the Punjab Revenue Authority.

 (2) The Authority shall be a body corporate, having perpetual succession and a common seal, with power to enter into agreements, acquire, hold, manage and, subject to sub-section (3), dispose of property and to sue and be sued in its name.

 (3) The Authority shall not dispose of any immovable property except with the prior approval of the Government and through competitive bidding.

-(4) The Authority shall consist of the Chairperson and not less than four members to be appointed by the Government in such manner and on such terms and conditions as may be prescribed, and until so prescribed as may be determined by the Government.
+(4) The Authority shall consist of the Chairperson and [such number of members as may] be appointed by the Government in such manner and on such terms and conditions as may be prescribed, and until so prescribed as may be determined by the Government.